microsoft/pxt/docs/project-tools.md

 - A speech-bubble pointer connects the open panel to its active bubble.
 In either layout, the pointer targets **…** instead if help opens while the options are tucked away.
 Pressing **…** then closes that panel rather than expanding the options.
-- Select a bubble to open its panel, select the other to switch, and select the active bubble again to collapse it.
+- Select a bubble to open its panel, select another to switch, and select the active bubble again to collapse it.
 Escape also collapses and returns focus.
-- Use the pin icon in either header to keep the tools open while interacting elsewhere.
+- Use the pin icon in any header to keep the tools open while interacting elsewhere.
   A filled upright pin and a border indicate enabled; an outlined angled pin indicates disabled.
 Tooltips and an accessible toggle label describe the control.
   **Collapse**, Escape, the